diypool/diy/docs/SetupACardanoStakePool.md

   --out-file node.cert
 ```

-Next, safely copy the KES keys and node certificate on to your block producer node and replace the old KES keys and node certificate.
+Next, safely copy the KES keys and node certificate onto your block producer node and replace the old KES keys and node certificate.
 Finally, restart cardano-node

 ```sh
 systemctl restart cardano-node.service
 ```

-### Re-Register Pool
+### Update Pool Parameters
-To update pool fees, margin, metadata, relays  etc, you need to re-register the pool with an updated
+To update pool fees, margin, metadata, relays, etc, you need to re-register the pool with an updated
 pool registration certificate.
 You do not have to pay the original ₳500 deposit again.
 Although, you
 will have to pay the transaction fee of ~₳0.2.
 Following are the steps to register the pool with a
 new pool registration certificate

-First, calcualte the hash of `pool-metadata.json`.
-You must ensure the pool metadata json file is
+First, calculate the hash of `pool-metadata.json`.
+You must ensure the pool metadata JSON file is
 unchanged after this since the hashes will differ.
 Replace `<POOL_METADATA_HASH>` below with the
 output of this command